gnjardim/economy_tracking_covid/README.md

 ### Shiny app
 - `shiny/data` contains all files needed for running the app.
+- `shiny/load.R` contains the functions needed in the app and code for loading data.
 - `shiny/app.R` contains the ui and server code.